-At regular intervals, or whenever the pistol has been exposed to sand, dust, extreme humidity, condensation, immersion in water, or other adverse conditions, disassemble, clean, and oil it.
+At regular intervals, or whenever the pistol has been exposed to sand, dust, extreme humidity, condensation, immersion in water or other adverse conditions, disassemble, clean, and oil it.
 Proper periodic maintenance is essential to the reliable functioning of any firearm.

-An on-line video demonstrating the proper cleaning procedure of the Mark III pistol can be viewed by going to the "News & Resources" section, "Videos," and then "Ruger Tech Tips" at www.ruger.com.
+An on-line video demonstrating the proper cleaning procedure of the Mark III® pistol can be viewed by going to www.ruger.com/resources/videos and then selecting "Ruger Tech Tips."